manabie-com/togo/README.md

 1. Run yarn to install dependencies: `yarn`;
 1. Config database credentials inside `/src/config/database.js`;
-1. Create database, run `yarn sequelize db:create` to create the database and run port Docker postgresql;
+1. Create the table manually in order to start the server from the file `./database.sql`;
 1. Run `yarn dev` to start the server.
 1. Run `yarn test` to start the server.